UPDATE: All Models are in Stock Now for Xmas!

 Titanium Handlebars Holding Lots of Stuff

-Get ready for some lush visuals as the Montanus team saddle up on another epic ride and film adventure.
+Get ready for some lush visuals as the Montanus team saddles up on another epic ride and film adventure.
 Watch as they ride the “Ring of Fire” by the Chilean Andes.

 Why No 35mm Clamp?

 We don’t have a 35mm clamp version.
-This is due to the thickness of the material piping where the stretched clamp section can become too thin to make the 35mm clamp.
-It can be done but it’s not safe enough for us and won’t pass our tests – be careful if you do find one!
-It also makes the handlebar much stiffer and you lose some of the compliance.
+This is due to the thickness of the material piping, where the stretched clamp section can become too thin to make the 35mm clamp.
+It can be done, but it’s not safe enough for us and won’t pass our tests – be careful if you do find one!
+It also makes the handlebars much stiffer, and you lose some of the compliance.

 Which Rise and Backsweep is Best for Me?

-Rise and backsweep are very personal choices – but if you’re reading this then you probably have not used many different types and/or don’t have personal preference.
-So here is some general guidance:
+Rise and backsweep are very personal choices – but if you’re reading this, then you probably have not used many different types and/or don’t have a personal preference.
+So here is some general guidance for any handlebar: